 PLEDGE TO NOT DRIVE WHILE HIGH UNDER THE INFLUENCE OF MARIJUANA

 While the legal and scientific landscape surrounding marijuana is evolving faster than ever, there are facts we know for certain: driving under the influence of weed increases the risk of harm to yourself and others.
-Scientific data shows that the risk of involvement in a motor vehicle accident increases approximately two-fold after cannabis smoking.
+Scientific data shows that smoking marijuana impairs critical abilities necessary for safe driving.
 Taking a puff before you get behind the wheel could be the difference between life and death.

 If you care about your friends, your family, and yourself, we invite you to join the movement and take the pledge: